SnowArchitect60/musical-instrument-classifier/README.md

 ### 📈 Update Log
 - MIC model trained using `resnet152` (v1.0.a).
 Data cleaning and augmentation performed.
 - MIC model trained using `resnet18` (v0.5.a).
-No data cleaning and augmentation
+No data cleaning and augmentation.

 ### 📄 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.